Limits for sending and receiving mail

-To help prevent spam and keep accounts safe, Gmail limits the number of emails you can send per day, and the number of people you can add as recipients.
+To help prevent spam and keep accounts safe, Gmail limits the number of emails you can send or receive per day, and the number of people you can add as recipients.

 How to fix the problem

-Look at the reasons below to learn how to prevent seeing this message in the future.
+Look at the reasons below to learn how to prevent seeing these messages in the future.

-Note: If you use your Gmail account through your work, school, or other organization, learn about Google Apps sending limits.
+Note: If you use your Gmail account through your work, school, or other organization, learn about Gmail sending limits through work or school.